 If you want to know how to install a TV into your travel trailer then this guide should be the one you follow.
 Note that your TV should be actually removable that allows you to store it when you tow the trailer.
+So, how to mount a tv in an RV?

-So, in order to begin attaching a tv mount on RV wall, you will need a portable travel RV TV mount with a locking articulating arm.
+So, in order to begin attaching a tv mount on the RV wall, you will need a portable travel RV TV mount with a locking articulating arm.

 How to Attach a TV Mount on RV Wall?